 You may include transfer credits in your plan of study in accordance with the following guidelines.

 - CLAS plans of study: Up to 9 credits of transfer coursework.
-Students seeking the inclusion of transfer credit in their major that is not equivalent to a specific UConn course (generic transfer credit) must provide (1) a transcript from the previous institution and (2) course descriptions for the courses they wish to include.
-Such generic transfer credit will be reviewed for inclusion in the major when the student is admitted to the Program.
-If the inclusion of generic transfer credit is sought after the student has already been admitted to the program, the student must seek approval from his/her faculty advisors and the IISP office.
+If you would like to transfer credit that is not equivalent to a specific UConn course (generic transfer credit), you must provide (1) a transcript from the previous institution and (2) course descriptions for the courses you wish to include.
+Such generic transfer credit will be reviewed for inclusion in the major when you are admitted to the Program.
+If you have already been admitted to the program, you must get approval for generic transfer credit from your faculty advisors and the IISP office.

 - CAHNR plans of study: Up to 6 credits of transfer coursework that is the equivalent to UConn courses as stated in the catalog.
 If appropriate, the Program may seek exemptions from the CAHNR Dean’s office for generic transfer credit.